Logarithmic corrections to O($a$) and O($a^2$) effects in lattice QCD with Wilson or Ginsparg-Wilson quarks: One-loop computation of the anomalous dimension matrix

 Here $k$ is the loop momentum, $p$ is an external momentum, $m$ is a mass and we choose $\Omega>0$ as a mass-scale.
 The second term in \eq{eq:IRrearrangement} on the r.h.s.~is one power less UV-divergent.
 Iterating this step brings all UV-divergent terms into the standard form $\int\rmd^Dk\,[k^2+\Omega]^{-n}k_{\mu_1}\ldots k_{\mu_l}$, while all UV-finite terms can eventually be dropped as they do not contribute to the 1-loop anomalous dimensions.
 These steps have been implemented in \FORM/~\cite{Vermaseren:2000nd} to evaluate the various 1PI graphs at 1-loop\footnote{The extraction of the 1-loop anomalous dimensions has been automated to some extent via a \texttt{Makefile} based around \texttt{FORM} scripts, a \texttt{QGRAF} model file and some \texttt{Python} scripts.
 For the final renormalisation step some Mathematica routines were used.
 All of this can be accessed from~\url{https://github.com/nikolai-husung/Symanzik-QCD-workflow}.}\kern-0.5em.
 We also derived the necessary Feynman rules of the various operators in~\FORM/ and checked that we reproduce the usual Feynman rules for full QCD in the background field gauge.

-Instead of inserting the flavour singlet operators we insert the flavoured versions and build the required set of operators from these building blocks.
+Instead of inserting the flavour singlet operators, we insert variants where the flavour is kept generic and we can then build the required set of operators from these building blocks.
 As a consequence we are immediately able to extract the generalisations necessary for cases like partially quenched and mixed actions without too much effort.
 All necessary graphs are obtained using \QGRAF/~\cite{Nogueira:1993,Nogueira:2006pq}.
 The operator insertions are realised by formally introducing additional non-propagating fields $\varphi_i$ called ``anchor'' and adding $\sum_i\varphi_i\op_i$ to the Lagrangian.
 These anchors correspond to the double lines in \fig{fig:1PIgraphs}.
 For all $n$-point functions with a single operator insertion, except single flavour 4-fermion operators, setting

 in \QGRAF/ is sufficient.
 The single flavour 4-fermion operators are implemented by splitting the 4-fermion vertex into two 3-vertices connected with an additional ``mediator'' (here denoted by the dotted line) according to